-Until the end of 2020, the UK will continue to follow EU rules including those relating to how human tissues and cells are collected, prepared, stored and transported internationally.
-This includes continuing to meet all EU safety and quality standards.
-This means there will be no impact on our ability to efficiently transport donated cells around the world.
+Until the end of 2020, the UK followed EU rules including those relating to how human tissues and cells are collected, prepared, stored and transported internationally.
+This included meeting all EU safety and quality standards.

-From 1 January 2021, the agreed rules of the new Free Trade Agreement between the UK and EU will take effect.
+From 1 January 2021, the agreed rules of the new Free Trade Agreement between the UK and EU took effect.
 For areas relating to human tissues and cells, we expect the new safety and quality standards to very closely follow the previous EU rules.

 We will continue to work closely with our regulators the Human Tissues Authority (HTA), the Department of Health and Social Care (DHSC) and our partners in the EU to ensure the continued smooth supply of stem cells from donors in the EU beyond the implementation period.

-Throughout 2020, we have been working hard to establish written agreements with donor registries within the EU.
+Throughout 2020, we worked hard to establish written agreements with donor registries within the EU.
 These independent agreements will ensure donated stem cells are handled and delivered as we expect, and for information to be shared securely between registries as it was done before.

-Arrangements for how the movement of goods, services and people between the UK and EU member states will take place from 1 January 2021 have been agreed within the new Free Trade Agreement.
+Arrangements for how the movement of goods, services and people between the UK and EU member states takes place from 1 January 2021 have been agreed within the new Free Trade Agreement.
 With both negotiating teams having agreed these new rules, we do not expect any delays or disruption.

 Supplies of medicines and medical products from the EU will continue under the rules agreed in the new Free Trade Agreement.
 We will continue to communicate with Transplant Centres, Consultants and the NHS to ensure access to all necessary medical supplies continue as normal.

-Until the end of 2020, UK research institutions and scientists will be able to access research funding from the European Commission.
-Funding programmes such as Horizon 2020 support projects across the UK with a recent analysis stating over half of all international funding for UK health research came from the European Commission.
+Until the end of 2020, UK research institutions and scientists were able to access research funding from the European Commission.
+Funding programmes such as Horizon 2020 supported projects across the UK with a recent analysis stating over half of all international funding for UK health research came from the European Commission.

 If you have any concerns about how Brexit or the UK’s future relationship with the EU could affect your own treatment, please speak to your medical team.
 They will be able to give personal advice and answer any questions you have.